apache/spark/docs/sparkr.md

 ##### spark.lapply with third-party packages

 Many of the SparkR jobs distributed by `spark.lapply` need supports from third-party packages.
 Rather than installing all necessary packages to all executors in advance, we could install them during the SparkR interactive session or script.
-Users can add package files or directories by `spark.addFile` firstly, download them to every executor node, and install them.
+Users can add package files or directories by `spark.addFile` first, which automatically download them to every executor node, and then install them.

 <div data-lang="r"  markdown="1">
 {% include_example r/native-r-package.R %}